zorfmorf/chessaiexample/README.md

 # chessaiexample
 Scripting example project for [Tabletop Playground](https://tabletop-playground.com/) that combines the pre-existing chess board setup with a javascript chess ai.
+The [corresponding mod.io page can be found here](https://tabletopplayground.mod.io/chess-ai-scripting-example/)

 The chess ai has been taken as is from the following github project:
 * Original project: https://github.com/lhartikk/simple-chess-ai